 SOC 320 Social Policy.
 This course examines the American system of public policy toward social concerns; program development and evaluation; implementation and management specifically in the areas of health, education, welfare reform, aging, etc. Programs developed by governments to ameliorate these problems have typically been public insurance programs or cash transfers such as unemployment insurance, welfare, and Social Security.
 Collectively these programs are known as "the welfare state".
 As such this course will examine the origins of the U.S. welfare state, its development over time, and features that make it distinctive as compared to welfare states in other nations.
 We will review existing policy regarding major social issues in the field of social welfare and understand the differential impact of policy on various populations.
-(3); Prerequisite: HUM 201 of health institutions and organizations, the relationship of systems of health care delivery to other social systems, and the social behavior of health personnel and consumers of health care services.
-By examining the methods, theories, and research studies within the field of medical sociology, students will be begin to appreciate and understand the role of social and cultural factors in health, research on the use of health services, the health professions, health-care organizations, and major issues in public policy and health care.
-(3).
-Professional Elective for the Pharmacy Program.
+(3); Prerequisite: HUM 201

 SOC 325 Medical Sociology.
 The purpose of this course is to provide an overview of the general field of medical sociology.
 Research and analysis of the medical environment from a sociological perspective will be explored.
-The course will focus on the major concerns of medical sociology: social facets of health and illness, the social functions
+The course will focus on the major concerns of medical sociology: social facets of health and illness, the social functions of health institutions and organizations, the relationship of systems of health care delivery to other social systems, and the social behavior of health personnel and consumers of health care services.
+By examining the methods, theories, and research studies within the field of medical sociology, students will be begin to appreciate and understand the role of social and cultural factors in health, research on the use of health services, the health professions, health-care organizations, and major issues in public policy and health care.
+(3

 SOC 330 Culture of Disability.
 This course will address psychological, sociological and cultural perspectives on disability.
 Sociological and cultural perspectives focus on the social construction of disability, the policy, legal and medical aspects of living with a disability, as well as specific populations and how they experience disability.
 The course focuses on experiences and depictions of disability in the past, present and looks to the future, specifically in terms of the role of technology in the disability community.
 What does it mean to be "disabled"?
 What impacts a person's experience of disability?
 How is the health care experience different or the same for a person with a disability than a non-disabled person (e.g., communication challenges, living arrangements, role of a caregiver/health care proxy)?
-This course will count as a professional elective.
 (3); Prerequisite: SOC 101

 SOC 335 Global Health.
 In Global Health students study health in the world's least economically developed countries (LDCs) by examining how narrative, gender, culture, the environment, and economics affect health and health outcomes.
 This course facilitates a global perspective that helps students both to engage with the complexities of health in the world's LDCs and to improve overall cultural competency.
-(3); Prerequisite: COM 115, HUM 201 or by permission of the instructor
+(3); Prerequisite: COM 115, HUM 201 or by permission of the instructor.